As summer begins, US COVID-19 cases six times higher than last year - NewsBreak

 The seven-day average of 470 deaths reported on Friday marked a decrease from 637 on the same day last year.

-The Centers for Disease Control and Prevention (CDC) has said that about 54 percent of the U.S. population is experiencing low COVID-19 community levels, though some areas are seeing medium and high levels.Supreme Court may soon expand gun rights amid roiling debate
+The Centers for Disease Control and Prevention (CDC) has said that about 54 percent of the U.S. population is experiencing low COVID-19 community levels, though some areas are seeing medium and high levels.CDC bumps San Diego County back to ‘medium’ COVID risk

 But the more than fivefold increase in infections comes as health experts have warned Americans to exercise caution ahead of a possible surge.